jeff4/bionotes/_comp/astro2.md

 	* Sample SVGs from Icon library under `/src/assets/icons/`
 * Edits to `PostDetails.astro`.
 Changed copy from "Next Post / Previous Post" to JH preferred "Newer Post / Older Post" On lines **142** and **165**.
 Changes the text that appears at the bottom of the page.

 ***

 ## 3/17/2025
 * Used [this Claude thread](https://claude.ai/share/a2e4e03d-fcfa-4125-8e58-828e51c16c4c) to fix the left margin of the "Newer/Older" post links to be flush left in both desktop and mobile versions.
 Modified `root/src/layouts/PostDetails.astro` file to do this.
 We can examine old v1 through v5 versions of this `PostDetails.astro` file stored in Dropbox within the `_comp/` file.
 * Per [this Claude thread](https://claude.ai/share/123c4a89-dc64-4f6c-8030-3ed7a5746584), I commented out the `import EditPost` as well as the 2 references to it so that the "Suggest Edit" widget does not show up in either desktop or mobile viewports.
+* Move  `jeffhwang.me` custom domain from `a7` to `a1`.
+Completed.
+See [these Claude instructions](https://claude.ai/share/d77e3d64-84ee-446f-9a4c-e9af62e9ec4b).
+Very quick and easy and showed up on CDN within seconds.
+Note: need to remove custom domain from old app before applying it to the new app.